-To the extent that securities valuations are depressed for prolonged periods of time, our assets under management, revenues, profitability and unit price would likely be adversely affected.
+To the extent that securities valuations are depressed for prolonged periods of time or we experience significant net redemptions, our assets under management, revenues, profitability and unit price would likely be adversely affected.
 As a result, subsequent impairment tests may be based upon different assumptions and future cash flow projections, which may result in an impairment of this asset.
 Any impairment could reduce materially the recorded amount of goodwill with a corresponding charge to our earnings.